 The GDP certificate is issued as a PDF document and sent electronically to the responsible person or another contact person in the inspected company.
 At the same time, the certificate is uploaded to EudraGMDP.
 GDP certificates are not issued in paper format.
 However, the Danish Medicines Agency may help to issue authorised copies of the GDP certificate if the electronic version is not adequate.

 As soon as the GDP certificates are publicly available in EudraGMDP, the GDP status can be verified directly in the system instead of ordering a copy of the certificate.

-Authorised copies can be ordered by sending an email to email@example.com, stating the certificate number of the certificate of which authorised copies are requested, how many copies are requested, as well as to whom in the company (name and address) the copies are to be sent.
+Authorised copies can be ordered by sending an email to Send an email, stating the certificate number of the certificate of which authorised copies are requested, how many copies are requested, as well as to whom in the company (name and address) the copies are to be sent.
 Companies should not print the copy themselves and send it to the Danish Medicines Agency.